-Tier 3: Indoor training classes are not allowed unless these form part of the core curriculum of formal education or professional/work-related training/development.
-This includes one-to-one training sessions.
-Outdoor training can go ahead providing social distance can be maintained and class sizes are limited to one-to-one (2m should be adhered to where possible).
+Only one-to-one training outdoors is allowed, where this is necessary for the dog's welfare, with no indoor training.
+Social distance should be maintained and class sizes are limited to one-to-one (person or household bubble) to maintain social distance so there is no mixing between household bubbles (2m should be adhered to where possible).
 There should be no physical contact between the trainer and client or dog and social distance should be maintained at all times.